 Blackhawk also makes the Sportster Standard CQC holster for the Shield.
 These polymer rigs are very similar to the SERPA, but the company deletes the locking system.
 Instead, an adjustable friction system provides the retention.

 If you need an M&P Shield ankle holster, consider the offering from Blackhawk.
 These rigs are made of nylon, and I’ve found them to be durable and secure.
 I found they work well over a boot, but are less comfortable on top of a sock only.
 Of course, your experiences may differ.

 For something a little different, Blackhawk offers the Day Planner Holster.
 This concealment device appears to be a regular work organizer at first glance.
 However, when you unzip it, there is a space for your Shield and spare magazine.

-For an OWB rig, Blade-Tech offers the Eclipse.
-This is a pancake style holster that gives a solid click when the gun is secured in it.
-The holster is constructed in such a way that is fits snug to the body to reduce the possibility of printing (being seen.)
+For an OWB rig, Blade-Tech offers the Signature Holster.
+This holster is compatible with a Trijicon RMR sight.
+It has a precision-molded trigger guard that gives a solid click when the gun is secured in it.
+The holster is constructed in such a way that fits snug to the body to reduce the possibility of printing (being seen.)

 Blue Line Concealment

 Blue Line Concealment builds Kydex holsters for a wide range of handguns including the Shield.
 The company offers a Sport OWB that uses a paddle to secure it to your pants.
 They also offer an IWB holster that comes with your choice of soft loops, a hard loop or a clip to attach the holster to your belt.